-Getting the ‘iPhone disabled’ message having tried your passcode several times makes your heart sink.
+Getting the ‘device disabled’ message having tried your passcode several times makes your heart sink.

 It gets worse if you continue to guess at the passcode and still get it wrong.

-You will be thrown into a panic when it tells you “iPhone is disabled, connect to iTunes”.
+You will be thrown into a bigger panic when it tells you “iPhone is disabled, connect to iTunes”.
 Especially if you don’t have a computer handy as iTunes ONLY runs on a computer.

 You can reset it and keep all your data.